The UK Paintball Sports Federation (UKPSF) is a voluntary body that exists to promote and support the sport of paintball in all its various forms.

-The UKPSF has developed a Code of Conduct for Players, focusing on players with their own equipment who take part in tournaments and other events.
+Available to all Player Members the UKPSF has developed a Code of Conduct for Players, focusing on players with their own equipment who take part in tournaments and other events.

 (The safety and behaviour of members of the public playing the sports as an occasional recreational activity are covered within the site operators’ Code of Practice).